valerioformato/nsl-readthedocs/docs/source/build-install.rst

    cmake ../nsl -DNSL_DOWNLOAD_NAIA=ON -DNAIA_DOWNLOAD_VERSION=1.0.1

-  In the last example you can omit the NAIA version, a default version () will be downloaded
+  In the last example you can omit the NAIA version, a default version (which should be fairly recent) will be downloaded

 Using the project